-On race day morning, try to consume a high carbohydrate breakfast, with a mix of sugary and slow release carbs.
+On race day morning, try to consume a high GI carbohydrate breakfast.
 This fuelling meal should include a mixture of slow release carbohydrate and sugary carbs.
-Again, keeping this meal low in fibre will help avoid gastro intestinal issues across the day.
+Again, keeping this meal low in fibre will help avoid gastro intestinal issues during your race.
 A great example is porridge with honey, a chopped banana and peanut butter, maybe a tasty pastry too!